-So far, things are straightforward.
+The right-hand side above shows the straightforward straight-line analysis of the path that runs the loop once.
 We must now re-analyze instruction 4.
-This situation should not be surprising; it is analogous to the one we encountered earlier, merging paths after an if instruction.
+This should not be surprising; it is analogous to the one we encountered earlier, merging paths after an if instruction.
 To determine the analysis information at instruction 4, we join the dataflow analysis information flowing in from instruction 3 with the dataflow analysis information flowing in from instruction 7.
-For x we have $X \sqcup T = T$ .
-For y we have $X \sqcup X = T$ .
-The information for instruction 4 is therefore unchanged, except that for y we now have T.
+For x we have $X \sqcup X = T$ .
+For y we have $y \sqcup X = T$ .
+For y we have $y \sqcup X = T$ .
+The information for instruction 4 is therefore unchanged, except that for y we now have $y \sqcup X = T$ .

 We can now choose between two paths once again: staying within the loop, or exiting out to instruction 8.
 We will choose (arbitrarily, for now) to stay within the loop, and consider instruction 5.
 This is our second visit to instruction 5, and we have new information to consider: since we have gone through the loop, the assignment y := 1 has been executed, and we have to assume that y may be nonzero coming into instruction 5.
 This is accounted for by the latest update to instruction 4's analysis information, in which y is mapped to $\top$ .
 Thus the information for instruction 4 describes both possible paths.
 We must update the analysis information for instruction 5 so it does so as well.
 In this case, however, since the instruction assigns 1 to y, we still know that y is nonzero after it executes.
-In fact, analysing the instruction again with the updated input data does not change the analysis results for this instruction.
+In fact, analyzing the instruction again with the updated input data does not change the analysis results for this instruction.